 participation in sports and activities

 Requests for a restriction in directory information should be made in writing to the vice president of Student Affairs or the registrar.
 Students can request a full restriction to directory information (restricting all information regardless of the situation) or partial restriction to directory information (restricting the release of information except for use in Austin College publications, programs and website, Honors and Graduation Court, etc.) unless modified by the student.

 A: FERPA (Family Educational Right and Privacy Act of 1974) is a federal law that protects the privacy of a student’s educational records and guarantees the student’s access to their own records.

 Q: Do parents have a right of access to their child’s educational records?

 A: Once a student has matriculated to Austin College (i.e., on the first day of classes of the first semester at Austin College), Austin College must maintain compliance with the federal law in what information can be shared with third parties, including parents.
 Below shares what type of information and procedures for parental access to their student’s records:

-Parents interested in finding out more information about Austin College policies or procedures are welcome to contact the vice president for Student Affairs and Athletics for more information or referral.
+Parents interested in finding out more information about Austin College policies or procedures are welcome to contact the vice president for Student Affairs for more information or referral.